regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 amplify add function
 ```

-For the following you should choose `yes` for accessing other resources created in this project.
+For the following, you should choose `yes` for accessing other resources created in this project.
 Select `storage` for the resource.

 ```bash
 amplify add function